MaayanAimelak28/Canvas-Lab-168---Install-and-Configure-the-AWS-CLI/README.md

 Access IAM by using the AWS CLI.

-More queries in Task 5:
+## More queries in Task 5:

-query the details of your subnets.
+query the details of your subnets:

 #### aws ec2 describe-subnets

-query the details of your route tables
+query the details of your route tables:

 #### aws ec2 describe-route-tables

-query the details of your EC2's
+query the details of your EC2's:

 #### aws ec2 describe-instance

-query the details of your VPC's
+query the details of your VPC's:

 #### aws ec2 describe-vpcs

-query the details of your security group
+query the details of your security group:

 #### aws ec2 describe-security-groups

-query the details of user groups
+query the details of user groups:

 #### aws iam list-groups

-query the details of users
+query the details of users:

 #### aws iam list-users

-query the details of the policies
+query the details of the policies:

 #### aws iam list-policies

-query the details of the roles
+query the details of the roles:

 #### aws iam list-roles